-The development of the Intranet portal requires cross-functional coordination and agreement between stakeholders.
+The development of the intranet portal requires cross-functional coordination and agreement between stakeholders.
 Therefore, the company needs to define responsibilities of each user.
-Some of the most common Intranet team roles are:
+Some of the most common team roles for building digital portal are:

-- Sponsor/owner: ensures the association between the Intranet and the organization’s objectives, deals with both resource and financial requirements;
+- Sponsor/owner: ensures the association between the portal and the organization’s objectives, deals with both resource and financial requirements;

 - Business analyst: ensures the work of the organization on internal and external issues, identifies trends (communication with customers, analysis of business case, etc.);

-- Manager: manages and notifies changes that affect Intranet operations;
+- Manager: manages and notifies changes that affect internal operations;

-- Architect: sets standards for how information is organized and navigated within an Intranet;
+- Architect: sets standards for how information is organized and navigated within a portal system;

 - Content manager: monitors and validates updated information about business news or departments events.

-Establishing clear roles for your team makes it easier for any company to manage all the elements required to build an Intranet.
+Establishing clear roles for your team makes it easier for any company to manage all the elements required to build an internal portal.

-As mentioned above, the purpose of an Intranet is to facilitate your workflows.
-But it is pointless to have an Intranet portal if your employees don't use it because it lacks relevant information.
+As mentioned above, the purpose of a portal is to facilitate your workflows.
+But it is pointless to have an шntranet portal if your employees don't use it because it lacks relevant information.
 Having good quality content increases both proposed value and employee trust.
 Examples of content that you might want to include are: